 Additionally, she acquired experience with children’s rights issues while working as a law clerk for Children’s Legal Services at the Department of Children and Families in Lake City, Florida.
 In this role, she assisted in research, drafted petitions and attended hearings.
 Her first-hand experience of the legal aspects of the child welfare system led her to continue the fight for children’s voices in our state to be heard and never forgotten.
 From 2012-2013, Lisa served as the chair of the Legal Needs of Children Committee under the Public Interest Law Section of the Florida Bar.

-Active in the legal community, Lisa is a member of the Eighth Judicial Circuit Bar Association, the Federal Bar Association, the Public Interest Law section of the Florida Bar, and the Volusia County Bar Association.
+Active in the legal community, Lisa is a member of the Volusia County Bar Association, the Federal Bar Association, the Public Interest Law section of the Florida Bar, and the Volusia Flagler Association for Women Lawyers.
 She also enjoys serving her community through providing pro bono legal services, having participated in the volunteer attorney program at Three Rivers Legal Services, a non-profit corporation which provides free civil legal services to low-income, eligible clients in seventeen counties throughout North Florida.
 She is proud to serve her clients, her community and the law.

 A “triple Gator,” Lisa earned dual degrees in finance and psychology, graduating with honors in both disciplines, from the University of Florida and received her juris doctor, cum laude, from the University of Florida’s Levin College of Law.
-She is admitted to practice law in Florida, the United States District Court for the Northern District of Florida and the United States District Court for the Middle District of Florida.
+She is admitted to practice law in Florida, the United States District Court for the Northern District of Florida, the United States District Court for the Middle District of Florida, and the United States District Court for the Southern District of Florida.

 - Personal Injury/Civil Rights